cosmic-zip/NettravelerEX/README.md

 ## LICENSE

 This project is licensed under the GNU General Public License v3.0.
-WITCHCRAFT includes IP2Proxy® LITE and cinsscore® databases.
+NettravelerEX includes IP2Proxy® LITE and cinsscore® databases.